timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle II-Vessels and Seamen/Part F-Manning of Vessels/CHAPTER 81-GENERAL.md

 * (i) A person violating subsection (a) or (b) of this section is liable to the United States Government for a civil penalty of $10,000.

 * (j) The owner, charterer, or managing operator of a vessel on which a violation of subsection (c), (d), (e), or (h) of this section occurs is liable to the Government for a civil penalty of $10,000.
-The seaman is entitled to discharge from the vessel and receipt of wages earned.
+The individual is entitled to discharge from the vessel and receipt of wages earned.

 * (k) On a fish processing vessel subject to inspection under part B of this subtitle, the licensed individuals and deck crew shall be divided, when at sea, into at least 3 watches.